 Vanuatu Project Management Unit (VPMU) comes directly under the Prime Minister’s Office.
 The Unit was established in 2012 through a Council of Minister’s resolution, specifically to manage and administrate major government infrastructure projects; and to coordinate and facilitate project funds between government and its various funding partners.

-As you can appreciate, VPMU is responsible for managing and providing oversight duties over more than Vt26 billion-vatu-worth of infrastructure projects.
-They include the Vanuatu Tourism Infrastructure Project (VTIP), Port Vila Lapetasi International Multi-Purpose Wharf Project, Port Vila Urban Development Project (PVUDP), Vanuatu Aviation Investment Project (VAIP) and Vanuatu Inter-Island Shipping Support Project (VISSP).
+Until 2018, VPMU was responsible for managing and providing oversight duties over more than Vt26 billion-vatu-worth of infrastructure projects.
+They included the Vanuatu Tourism Infrastructure Project (VTIP), Port Vila Lapetasi International Multi-Purpose Wharf Project, Port Vila Urban Development Project (PVUDP), Vanuatu Aviation Investment Project (VAIP) and Vanuatu Inter-Island Shipping Support Project (VISSP).

 These are no small tasks by any stretch of imagination, especially given the size of the Unit and the human resources at its disposal.

-Our funding partners and donors, apart from the Vanuatu government include Australia, New Zealand, Japan, and multi-lateral institutions and/or agencies such as the World Bank, Asian Development Bank and Enhanced Integrated Framework (EIF) – all of whom collaborate to translate government policies and aspirations into tangible outcomes that aim to bring about economic benefits and enhance the social wellbeing of our people and residents alike.
+Our funding partners and donors, apart from the Vanuatu government include Australia, New Zealand, Japan, and multi-lateral institutions and/or agencies such as the World Bank, Asian Development Bank and others – all of whom collaborate to translate government policies and aspirations into tangible outcomes that aim to bring about economic benefits and enhance the social wellbeing of our people and residents alike.

-Since 2016, the VPMU team has been delighted key projects have finally gotten off the ground.
-They include the Vt10 billion-valued Port Vila Lapetasi International Multi-Purpose Wharf Development Project which will be opened in February 2018, the Vt1.4 billion Vanuatu Tourism Infrastructure Project - opened in September 1 2017, the Vanuatu Inter-Island Shipping Support Project (Vt5 billion), the long awaited Port Vila Urban Development Project (Vt4 billion), and Vanuatu Aviation Investment Project (Vt6 billion), of which initial emergency repair works by New Zealand contractors, Fulton Hogan, were completed on April 18th.
+Since 2016, the VPMU team has been delighted that key projects finally got off the ground.
+They included the Vt10 billion-valued Port Vila Lapetasi International Multi-Purpose Wharf Development Project which- opened in February 2018, the Vt1.4 billion Vanuatu Tourism Infrastructure Project - opened in September 1 2017, the Vanuatu Inter-Island Shipping Support Project (Vt5 billion), the Port Vila Urban Development Project (Vt4 billion), and Vanuatu Aviation Investment Project (Vt6 billion), of which initial emergency repair works by New Zealand contractors, Fulton Hogan, were completed on April 18th 2016.

-While Vanuatu has been severely battered; and still reeling from the impacts of tropical cyclone Pam in 2015 and the El Nino effects, we have no doubts about the country bouncing back economically once all key infrastructure projects are successfully completed and fully utilised.
-Already, economic forecasts indicate the economy will achieve 3.8% growth rate by 2017 and maybe more this year, thanks to these infrastructure projects and others.
+While Vanuatu has been severely battered severely by cyclone Pam in 2015 and the El Nino effects that followed, we have had no doubts about the country bouncing back economically once all key infrastructure projects are successfully completed and fully utilised.